kunyiwang/Deep-Learning/README.md

-# EECS598: Deep Learning for Computer Vision
+# Umich EECS 598: Deep Learning for Computer Vision
-## Homeworks for open source course: Umich EECS 598
+## Homeworks for this open source course.